Cantro93/minilibs/README.md

 `<objective>` contains a class, which aim is to help to handle types as classes.

+> BACKWARD COMPATIBILITY: this library is compatible with C++14 and later.

 ## Classes
 | Class | Description |
 | :---: | :-- |